 ‘Ghost Stations / Geisterbahnhöfe,' originally released in different artwork by Second Language in 2010, now comes packaged as a 6 panel concertina sleeve designed by Oliver Cherer.

-Second Language subscribers will also receive a semi-transparent bonus disc, Sidings, featuring remixes of tracks from the album by Cédric Pin, Blood On The Snare, The Home Current and Silent Tape.
+Second Language subscribers also received a semi-transparent bonus disc, Sidings, featuring remixes of tracks from the album by Cédric Pin, Blood On The Snare, The Home Current and Silent Tape.
 A train ticket commemorating Dollboy’s recent live performance of the album at the Brunel Museum, Rotherhithe is also included.
 This is now sold out.

 South Kentish Town